Vegetable Garden Planning Tips – Late Winter Checklist

 My favorite garden tool this time of year is the stirrup hoe.
 When the soil is damp like it is now, the stirrup hoe cuts weed roots just below the soil’s surface.

-I first cleaned up the planting rows by removing any remaining dead vegetation from last year’s garden.
-Then I used my stirrup hoe to clean up early-spring weeds that were trying to grow in my rows.
+I use my stirrup hoe to clean up early-spring weeds that were trying to grow in my planting areas.
 Just a few swipes and BOOM!

-But using the stirrup hoe I weeded it in 4 minutes.
+Using the stirrup hoe I weeded this area in 4 minutes.
 Yeah, I love this thing!

 Weeding the garden with a stirrup hoe.
 Even though it's only February & cold outside, there are still garden chores to be done.
 Come see how I'm preparing the veggie garden. #TexasHomesteader